igrishaev/pg/doc/about.md

   when handling it ("unknown auth code 10");
 - And more.

-TO BE WRITTEN:

-- Installation
-- PG client
 - PG pool
 - Encoding and decoding values
 - JSON support